libriscv/docs/docs/godot_docs/design.md

 # Design

+Godot Sandbox is serious software.
+It requires knowledge about build systems, deep knowledge about C++ and does not have a design goal of being zero upfront effort.
+It's main task is to provide high-performance safely-sandboxed functionality to games intended for an audience.
+That said, it does have a goal of being low effort once it has been set up properly.

+Modern games with modding APIs constantly struggle with malware and security holes, especially C# and Java games that very often have unrestricted access to your computer, and would do better if they were sandboxed from the start.
+The reason is that they are easy to interface with and convenience is often the only consideration in town.

 ## Restrictive

 Godot Sandbox is a tools-not-policies approach to sandboxing.
 It gives you everything you need to successfully sandbox anything, with potentially access to everything that GDScript also has access to.